What type of HRT can I have?

 If you have had your uterus (womb) removed you only need oestrogen HRT.

 If you still have your uterus you need both oestrogen and a progestogen (combined HRT) to stop the lining of the uterus building up and in rare cases developing endometrial cancer.
-This is divided into continuous combined or sequential combined HRT and we can discuss which is best for you.
+This is divided into continuous combined or sequential combined HRT.
+Which one you start with will depend on when your last period was.

-HRT can be delivered by tablets, patches, gels or spray, and we can discuss the most suitable option for you.
+HRT can be delivered by patches, gels, spray or tablets and we can discuss the most suitable option for you.
 We prefer to prescribe oestrogen through the skin as this doesn’t increase the risk of blood clots and is safer in women with other medical issues.

 What are the side-effects and risks of HRT?